bbauska/meta-react-basics/README.md

 comparison ? true : false
 ```

-In the actual code example at the start of this lesson item, the
+<p>In the actual code example at the start of this lesson item, the
 comparison part, which goes to the left of the question mark, is using
 the >= (greater-than-or-equal-to operator), to return a Boolean value.
 If the result of the comparison evaluates to <b>true</b>, then the string